Food Preparation & Nutrition

 Year 11

-For both options in Year 11, students will all be completing coursework requirements for the exam board which goes towards their final grade.
+For both options in Year 11, Food and Nutrition and Hospitality, students will all be completing coursework requirements for the exam board which goes towards their final grade.
 All students will be working on tasks which include the following:

-Students will plan in detail, prepare, cook and present a final menu dishes which meets the chosen task.
+Students will plan in detail, prepare, cook and present a final menu and dishes which meet the chosen task.